 A few committees also formed and one group immediately started on Millersville Beautification, with volunteers planting trees all around the Village, teaming up with Keep Indianapolis Beautiful.

-Another group couldn’t wait to help people discover the unique features of our community and its amazing history.
+Another group couldn’t wait to help people discover the unique features of our community and Millersville’s amazing history.
 With a grant from the Indianapolis Neighborhood Resource Center in 2010, residents toured our neighborhoods by trolley, got to know each other, and learned about the treasures of Millersville.

 For a few years running, volunteers organized outdoor summer symphonic band concerts and a recurring Café Market social with live music and food vendors.
 Both events created gathering spots for the residents of our many neighborhoods.